 You may apply for graduation through the "Graduation" tab on your MyASU, or through the University Registrar's Office online, in person or by mail.
-Information about the graduation application procedures and fees is available online: Graduation.
+Information about the graduation application procedures and fees is available online.
+Please note you must have an approved iPOS on file before you can apply for graduation.
 If you apply after the deadline for a given semester, you will be assessed a late fee and your name will not appear in the commencement program.